 After a year of hard work, planning and executing all of the legal and operational paperwork and permits, the practice officially delivered the first sterilisation outreach trip in September 2022.

 Through our Sterilisation Programme, we operate a number of long-term projects across the country that aim to strategically reduce the stray population in those areas through sterilisation and population mapping.
-On Evia, our plan moving forward is to support Artemis in being able to use the newly created Taxiarchis Animal Welfare Clinic as a base for sterilising and vaccinating animals, and as a standby emergency station ready to treat animals in case of another disaster or extreme weather conditions.
+On Evia, our plan was to support Artemis in being able to use the new Taxiarchis Animal Welfare Practice as a base for sterilising and vaccinating animals, and as a standby emergency station ready to treat animals in case of another disaster or extreme weather conditions.